x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-133-in-exchange-online.md

 5. Under **Sender options**, choose **Allow messages from people inside and outside my organization**.

 6. Under **Specified senders**, click inside the text box.
-The list of senders (internal and external) are displayed.
+The list of senders (internal and external) is displayed.

 :::image type="content" source="../../media/list-of-senders.png" alt-text="The screen that lists the internal and external senders who can be added to the senders list":::